-With the development of hyperspectral remote sensing technology, hyperspectral image (HSI) can capture spectral information across hundreds of contiguous spectral bands, as illustrated in Fig. \ref{subfig_grand-truth}.
+With the advancement of hyperspectral remote sensing technology, hyperspectral images (HSIs) can capture spectral data across hundreds of contiguous bands, as shown in Fig. \ref{subfig_grand-truth}.
 This rich band information enables discrimination among various materials and facilitates applications in agriculture \citep{agricultural}, environmental monitoring \citep{environment_monitor2} and urban planning \citep{urban_planning}.
-As HSIs often encompass a limited number of materials and there are high correlations among the spectral signatures of these materials, HSIs inherently exhibit a low-rank structure \citep{structure_of_HSI}.
-However, owing to sensor interference or variations in imaging conditions, the spectral signatures of pixels within homogeneous regions may vary dramatically \citep{2014HRSI}.
-Such spectral variations will disrupt the low-rank structure significantly.
+Since HSIs typically contain a limited set of materials and exhibit high correlation among their spectral signatures, they inherently possess a low-rank structure \citep{structure_of_HSI}.
+However, due to sensor interference or variations in imaging conditions, the spectral signatures of pixels in homogeneous regions may vary considerably \citep{2014HRSI}, disrupting this low-rank structure.

-Therefore, many methods based on the low-rank property of HSI have been proposed to alleviate the spectral variation and enhance representation ability.
-Several methods \citep{2016HRSI-RPCA}, \citep{2018FRPCALG} are based on Robust Principal Component Analysis (RPCA \citep{2011rpca}) that unfold three-dimensional hyperspectral images into matrices, assuming that the matrix can be decomposed into a low-rank matrix and a sparse noise matrix.
-Later, considering that similar materials usually appear in local regions, as illustrated in Fig. \ref{subfig_grand-truth}, many methods \citep{2014ILRA}, \citep{2015-adjust-LRMR}, \citep{2017SSLR}, \citep{2018S3LRR} partition the HSI into rectangular patches as illustrated in Fig. \ref{subfig_patched} and restore each patch individually using RPCA-based techniques.
-To capture local information more effectively, superpixel segmentation algorithms have been employed to obtain irregular homogeneous regions in \citep{2017SSLRR}, \citep{2018SLRA_GBM}, \citep{2017Multiscale_SLRA} as illustrated in Fig. \ref{subfig_ers}.
+To address spectral variation and enhance representation ability, numerous methods leveraging the low-rank property of HSIs have been proposed.
+Several methods \citep{2016HRSI-RPCA,2018FRPCALG} are based on Robust Principal Component Analysis (RPCA \citep{2011rpca}) that unfold three-dimensional hyperspectral images into matrices, assuming that the matrix can be decomposed into a low-rank matrix and a sparse noise matrix.
+Later, considering that similar materials usually appear in local regions, as illustrated in Fig. \ref{subfig_grand-truth}, many methods \citep{2014ILRA,2015-adjust-LRMR,2017SSLR,2018S3LRR,GLRB} partition the HSI into rectangular patches as illustrated in Fig. \ref{subfig_patched} and restore each patch individually using RPCA-based techniques.
+To capture local information more effectively, superpixel segmentation algorithms have been employed to obtain irregular homogeneous regions in \citep{2017SSLRR,2018SLRA_GBM,2017Multiscale_SLRA,SP-DLRR} as illustrated in Fig. \ref{subfig_ers}.